MRSA

 What is methicillin-resistant Staphylococcus aureus (MRSA) infection?

 Staphylococcus aureus (“staph”) is a common type of bacteria (germ) that is often found on the skin and in the nose of healthy people.
-It can also grow in wounds or other sites in the body, sometimes causing an infection.
+It can also grow in wounds or other body sites, sometimes causing an infection.
+MRSA is a type of staph that is resistant to several antibiotics.
+The illnesses that MRSA causes are like those caused by other types of staph.
+The difference is in how they are treated.

 Who gets MRSA infection?